CristianoAlberto/CristianoAlberto/README.md

 :books: I'm currently studying web development but I'm open to new research.

-:outbox_tray: 2023 Goals: Improve my skills and find a job.
+:outbox_tray: 2025 Goals: Improve my skills and study new technologies.

 ## My social networks 💻